Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Reflection-Probes-Intro.md

 For more information about how to use the reflection probe, see [Reflection Probe Usage](Reflection-Probe-Usage.md).

 ## Preset
-Presets of Reflection Probes is not supported on HDRP.
+Presets of Reflection Probes are not supported on HDRP.